 A tax extension pushes back your deadline to file your tax return with the IRS.
 That deadline, called “Tax Day,” typically lands on April 15 for individuals and March 15 for S corps and partnerships.
 Not only is your tax return due that day — your tax payments are, too, if you owe any.

 |📅 In 2022, individual returns are due April 18.
 Business returns for S corps and partnerships are due March 15.
 The extended deadlines are Oct.
 17 and Sept.
 15, respectively.|

 All a tax extension does is give you more time to file your return.
 There is no extension to pay your taxes.

 Although your tax payments are due on a certain date, you don’t have to pay them all at once.
 The IRS offers short-term and long-term payment plans for both individuals and businesses.
 There are costs associated with applications, payment method and setup depending on which plan you choose.
 You can apply for an individual or business payment plan directly from the IRS website.

-When should I file a tax extension?
+Is it OK to file a tax extension?

 Frankly, the IRS doesn’t care about why you need an extension.
 You don’t need to explain your reasons to the IRS at any point.
 But these are a few of the most common reasons why someone might.

 You’re waiting on tax documents